vCodesItAll/bootcamp-blog/index.md

 - I cleaned up some formatting on my blog.

+AHA moments:

+- Shared some aha moments in the resources and onboarding channels and copied them to my blog and to LinkedIn

 Next 24:

 - Write out the data structures for the pseudocode then type it out.